sphinx-contrib/repl/README.rst

 Basic Usage
 -----------

-To run Python expressions in the interpreter, list the lines in ``repl`` block:
+To run Python code in the interpreter, list the code in a ``repl`` block:

 .. code-block:: rst